-The positioning and qualifications of the Center are: the center of an e-university, the center for computing, the center for information, and the center of networking.
-The Center is comprised of six components, which are: the administrative office, the system design division, the e-learning division, the information management division, the network management division, and the medical informatics division.
-These agencies within the Center provide innovative, safe, convenient, and high quality computing and networking environments to the NTU community with a view toward upgrading the quality of teaching, research, and services.
+The C&INC hosts the e-university center, a computing center, the university’s information center, and its networking center.
+It is comprised of six divisions: the administrative office, the system design division, the e-learning division, the information management division, the network management division, and the medical informatics division.
+These divisions provide innovative, safe, convenient, and high-quality computing and networking environments for the NTU community with the goal of upgrading the quality of teaching, research, and service.

 - Administration Office:

-The Office is in charge of the administrative affairs of the Center, including personnel affairs, accountancy, official documents delivery, purchasing, construction and repair, general services, and telephone applications for the school.
+This office is in charge of the administrative affairs of the center, including personnel affairs, accounting, official document delivery, making purchases, construction and repair, general services, and telephone applications for the school.